 A grade 8.4 (on the Richter scale) earthquake hit the central part of the country on the 16th September 2015.
 The epicentre was only 90 km from Los Pelambres's Mauro tailings dam.
-Aware of the concerns that the dam generates for the neighbouring Caimanes community, the company has reported to the population about Dams and other facilities are designed to withstand the impact of earthquakes and severe weather conditions.

-the state of the facilities and on the day after the earthquake the company organised for community representatives to visit the dam wall, to see that there had been no damage and that it was operating normally.
+Aware of the concerns that the dam generates for the neighbouring Caimanes community, the company has reported to the population about the state of the facilities and on the day after the earthquake the company organised for community representatives to visit the dam wall, to see that there had been no damage and that it was operating normally.